nrozmus/gambling_hotels/README.md

-# Easy Reservations w_jQuery
+Gambling Hotels

-Hello and thanks for trying out my software.
-This is a mock hotel reservation application that runs on Ruby on Rails with JavaScript, now!
-It still offers ALL those great features of the original Easy Reservations site just with some jQuery and JS upgrades!
-To highlight some of these improvements now, a user  has the ability to add room reviews, as well as view a hotels rooms immediately, WITHOUT waiting for an new page to load!
-Gott'a love JavaScript!
-Hopefully these user written reviews can provide a clear picture of what to expect from your desired room!
-Enjoy my new updated app, you'll never find these rooms at a better price.
-Here's a live [link](https://easy-reservations-w-jquery.herokuapp.com/).
+Welcome to Gambling Hotels!
+Inspiration for this came from my local interests in blackjack, with a bet always made to my friends that if we win big, we will book a hotel for the night and enjoy ourselves for another day.
+Although that day has not come yet, this is a mock hotel reservation app that runs on Ruby on Rails.
+It offers rooms from two different and popular casino hotels at current prices.
+Once you have registered, either through my site or GitHub, you can reserve as many rooms as you want, as long as that room type is available.

-## Installation
+Installation

-To use this app, just clone this [repo](https://github.com/NickisKnowledge/Easy_Reservations_Rails_Project).
+To use this app, just clone this repo.

 And then execute:

 $ bundle

-## Usage
+Usage

-Step 1) Run: `rake db:migrate` after cloning the repository. <br />
+Step 1) Run: rake db:migrate after cloning the repository.
-Step 2) Run: `rake db:seed` <br />
+Step 2) Run: rake db:seed
-Step 3) Run: `rails s`
+Step 3) Run: rails s

-## Contributing
+Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/NickisKnowledge/Easy_Reservations_Rails_Project.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

-## License
+License

-The app is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The app is available as open source under the terms of the MIT License.

-## Code of Conduct
+Code of Conduct

-Everyone interacting in the Easy Reservations w_jQuery project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/NickisKnowledge/Easy_Reservations_Rails_Project/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Gambling Hotels' project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.